 In 1640 Emperor granted family custodianship of Royal Shalimar Gardens in Lahore.
 Head of family appointed as 'Nazim of Shalimar' (1640-1964).
-Family was also ranked as 'Zaildar' during Mughal period later also recognise by British Raj.
+Family was also recognized and ranked as 'Zaildar' during British Raj in India.

-Many individuals from this family also rewarded with official titles of 'Nazim', 'Nawab', 'Khan Bahadur' and 'Sir' in recognition of their efforts.
+Many individuals from this family also rewarded with official titles of 'Nazim', 'Nawab', 'Khan Sahib', 'Khan Bahadur' and 'Sir' in recognition of their efforts.

 'Mian' is still consider as name of nobality in India and Pakistan like 'Sir' in Western world.
 Today, many people themselves started using 'Mian' prefix with there names in India and Pakistan for same resons.

 Purpose of this website is to archive history of origional Mian Family for students and researchers.